DinoChiesa/ApigeeEdge-API-Traffic-Summarizer/README.md

   -N, --nocache        optional. do not use cached data; retrieve from stats API
 ```

+This tool works by invoking the Apigee /stats APIs, and to do that, it requires
+authentication as an Apigee administrator with the proper authorization to do
+that.

+If you ask for a Google sheet as output (the `-S` option), then the tool will
+also connect to Google sheets APIs.
+The tool will require a separate
+authentication for that.
+In this case, when Google cloud requests
+authentication to enable access to the Google sheets API, it will also prompt
+you for your _consent_, to allow the tool to create a sheet on your behalf.
+You
+need to grant consent to get the sheet.

 ## Example 1

 Generate a Google sheets document that summarizes the traffic volume data for